Hamburg High School (Hamburg, New York)

 Hamburg High School is a public secondary school in Hamburg, Erie County, New York, United States.
-Hamburg High School has approximately 1,300 students in grades 9-12.
+The school has 996 students in grades 9–12 as of the 2024–2025 school year.
 The mascot of Hamburg High School is the bulldog, and the school colors are purple and white.
 Their chief athletic rivals are the cross-town Frontier Falcons, Orchard Park Quakers, and Lake Shore Eagles.

+Academics

+Hamburg High School offers 171 academic courses, 16 of which are Advanced Placement (AP) classes.
+The school is also a member of Erie 1 BOCES, and as such offers a number of career and technical education courses.